dotlang/language/Enhancements.md

 ? - if we have struct A which inherits from B and call function `f(x)` where x is A and we have two f functions for A and B, which one should be called? what about the case where inside f we call `g(x)`? if the function is only implemented for A, then there is only that choice.

+? - suppose we have a message structure with AMessage and BMessage children. when we receive data from network/db/any external source it is a message but can be mapped to A or B message. just write `f(AMessage)` and `f(BMessage)` and call `f(deserialize(message1)`.
+Runtime will automatically call appropriate function.

 ? - what if we want to write a function to calculate intersection of objects. f(obj1, obj2) - we have circle, square and rectanble.